All Episodes

 I went down to pregame before I ran into George.

-I said, What are you doing?
+What are you doing?

-Crawling around on the field of sideline.
+Crawling around on the field, the sideline.

 He had all kinds of Velcro and tape on his hands and knees and elbows, and he was getting up lint.

-It was artificial surface, the old AstroTurf stuff.
+It was artificial surface, the old astroturf stuff.

-And he was said, This is Super Bowl.
+And he said, this is Super Bowl.

 This is the game.